 What if you are determined to continue the relationship anyway?
 I would seriously recommend talking with your lawyer.
 Your relationship might not have much bearing if you have had a long separation from your husband, don’t live in a fault state, and your divorce is uncontested.
 Even then, follow your lawyer’s suggestions and keep the relationship under wraps and out of the public eye.
 Even though it may seem like your divorce is taking forever, you owe it to yourself to not stir up the dust.

-Article by Tracy Achen of WomansDivorce.com, the premier divorce site for all women dealing with the issues of divorce.
-Tracy is also the author of Divorce 101: A Woman's Guide, the book that walks you through the divorce process with step-by-step instructions, worksheets, and divorce tips covering all of the practical aspects of going through a divorce.
+Tracy Achen is the founder of WomansDivorce.com, a site for all women dealing with the issues of divorce.
+She is also the author of Divorce 101: A Woman’s Guide, a helpful book that walks you through the divorce process with step-by-step instructions, worksheets, and divorce tips covering all of the practical aspects of going through a divorce.